 Vaseline Glass History

 Uranium dioxide has been used to make glass for centuries and pieces have been found as old as from 79 A.D.
-It became popular to add uranium dioxide to glass in the 1830s and an interest in vaseline glass boomed around the 1880s.
+It became popular to add uranium dioxide to glass in the 1830s and an interest in Vaseline glass boomed around the 1880s.
 Some of the most common glassmakers were Adams & Company, Steuben Glass, Baccarat and Cambridge Glass Company.
-Vaseline glass makers began with the yellow pieces and eventually added in iron oxide to make pieces with the green color which were referred to as uranium glass, although technically the yellow and green pieces are both uranium glass.
+Vaseline glass makers began with the yellow pieces and eventually added in iron oxide to make pieces with the green color, which were referred to as uranium glass.
+Technically, the yellow and green pieces are both uranium glass.

-The glass faded in popularity after the 1920s as regulations were enacted in 1943, heavily restricting the use of uranium due to its use in the World Wars.
-This lasted until 1958 when the laws were loosened and glass makers began producing vaseline glass again in limited quantities, but in 1970, the EPA reports that all US manufacturers ceased production of radioactive glass.
+The glass faded in popularity after the 1920s as regulations were enacted in 1943, heavily restricting the use of uranium due to its use in World War II.
+This lasted until 1958 when the laws were loosened and glass makers began producing Vaseline glass again in limited quantities, but in 1970, the EPA reports that all US manufacturers ceased production of radioactive glass.
 Some uranium glass is still made overseas.

 How to Identify Vaseline Glass

 There are a couple of other types of antique glass that people confuse with Vaseline glass.
 One of these is depression glass, which was popular around the same time period as Vaseline glass, and many of the same companies manufactured it.
-It can often be mistaken for vaseline glass because it tends to be translucent and can have a green or yellow tint to it.
-Most depression glass contains uranium oxide and while it may appear to be vaseline glass, it is only considered vaseline glass if it has the yellowish to yellow-green coloration.
-Depression glass contained not only uranium oxide but also iron oxide and came in colors like red, pink, purple, blue, white and black.
+It can often be mistaken for Vaseline glass because it tends to be translucent and can have a green or yellow tint to it.
+However, it is only considered Vaseline glass if it has the distinctive yellowish to yellow-green coloration.
+Depression glass came in an extensive array of colors like red, pink, purple, blue, white and black.

-While some collectors enjoy finding vaseline glass pieces for their novelty, others enjoy the glass for its unique beauty and coloration.
-If you want to start looking for vaseline glass pieces at your local antiques store, make sure you bring a black light flashlight along with you to test out its glowing properties.
+While some collectors enjoy finding Vaseline glass pieces for their novelty, others enjoy the glass for its unique beauty and coloration.
+If you want to start looking for Vaseline glass pieces at your local antique store, make sure you bring a black light flashlight along with you to test out its glowing properties.
 You'll be surprised at the beauty you discover.